gnomeontherun/futures-festival/_sessions/an-afrofuturism-journey-playing-afro-rithms-from-the-future-arftf-in-democratizing-the-future..md

 - speaker: Lonny Avi J Brooks
   speakerTitle: Associate Professor & Research Affiliate, Institute For The Future,
     Creative Director, Afrofuturist Podcast Network & Black Speculative Arts Movement
-  image: "/images/2020/lonny-j-avi-brooks.jpg"
+  image: "/images/2020/lonny-avi-j-brooks.jpg"
-  bio: 'Lonny J Avi Brooks is Associate Professor in the department of communication,
+  bio: 'Lonny Avi J Brooks is Associate Professor in the department of communication,
     California State University, East Bay, where he piloted the integration of futures thinking into the communication curriculum beginning in 2003.
 Emerging in recent years as a leading voice of Afrofuturism 2.0, Brooks contributes prolifically